Full text of RBI Governor Shaktikanta Das’ May 22 briefing

 I. Assessment

 4. By all counts, the macroeconomic and financial conditions are austere.
 The global economy is inexorably headed into recession.
 The global manufacturing purchasing managers index (PMI) contracted to an 11-year low in April 2020.
 The global services PMI recorded its steepest decline in the history of the index.
 Among advanced economies (AEs) that have released GDP readings for Q1: 2020, contractions were in the range of 3.4 per cent to 14.2 per cent (q-o-q, annualised); for emerging market economies (EMEs), the growth rate ranged between 2.9 per cent and (-) 6.8 per cent (year on year basis).
 EMEs face additional pressures in the form of capital outflows and asset price volatility from the bouts of turbulence afflicting financial markets.
 The plunge in crude prices has dried up budgetary revenues for oil exporters; on the other hand, oil importers have been denied terms of trade gains by the crushing blow to demand delivered by the pandemic.
 According to the United Nations Conference on Trade and Development (UNCTAD), the value of global trade contracted by 3.0 per cent in Q1:2020.
 The volume of world trade can shrink by 13-32 per cent in 2020, as projected by the World Trade Organisation (WTO).
 World services trade deteriorated in the first quarter of 2020 due to a broad-based loss of momentum in passenger air travel, container shipping, financial and ICT services.
 While commodity prices have eased on large demand shocks amidst widespread lockdowns, food price pressures are visible in inflation prints due to supply disruptions, especially in countries where food is a prominent item of households' consumption expenditure.
-Global financial markets have calmed after a turbulent period in March, and volatility has ebbed; but markets have generally been disconnected from real economy developments.
+Global financial markets have calmed after a turbulent period in March, and volatility has ebbed, but markets have generally been disconnected from real economy developments.

 5. Relatively unsung, the global policy response by central banks and governments has been unprecedented.